Section - Doctor of Pharmacy (PharmD) for Practicing Pharmacists subheading.

 C. Monitoring your Application

-It is the responsibility of applicants to continuously monitor Bear Tracks and their U of A Email Accounts regarding the status of their application and to retrieve communications from the Faculty and the Office of the Registrar.
+It is the responsibility of applicants to continuously monitor UAlberta Launchpad and their U of A Email Accounts regarding the status of their application and to retrieve communications from the Faculty and the Office of the Registrar.

 The Admissions Committee has the responsibility of selecting from among the applicants those individuals who have the highest levels of professional and academic achievement, and a demonstrated promise to successfully complete the program.
 The number of applicants is expected to exceed the number of available spaces and therefore not all qualified candidates will be selected for interview or offered admission.